iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 5 reviews"/>
 </p>

+> Great<br> :date: __2021-03-20 22:48:20__

+> More people need to download this app.
+Editing my review after seeing other comments: STOP GIVING THIS APP 1 STAR YOU MORONS!!
+Youre not getting a notifocation because you havent been exposed to someone who has been exposed AND also has the app.
+Bad review = less people using the app = less likely to get a notifocation.
+Good review = more people using the app = you may actually find out through the app that you were exposed.<br> :date: __2021-03-18 14:25:40__

+> Perfect for years thre the end of 2019 too 2021 and maybe longer<br> :date: __2021-03-14 19:00:04__

 > Safe feeling<br> :date: __2021-03-13 18:20:09__

 > It make it us alert<br> :date: __2021-03-11 21:13:27__